alexander-jackson/alexander-jackson.github.io/content/posts/storing-enums-in-postgres.md

 While adding a variant is more difficult, it's the same difficulty as removing a variant, and some automation it's fairly safe to add and remove values.

+Be aware though, validating a check constraint on a large table can take a significant amount of time.
+You may want to pick a different approach if you are regularly adding or removing variants, as both operations will take an equal amount of time.

 ### Reference Tables

 Another possibility is a reference table.
 These store a mapping of an `id`